enzolutions/generator-marionette-drupal/README.md

 ##Getting Started##

-### Dependencies

-[Phantomjs](http://phantomjs.org/) is required to run Test units created with [Jasmine](http://jasmine.github.io).

-Follow the instructions for you OS at http://phantomjs.org/download.html

-### Install Generator
+### Install Dependencies

-To install Yeoman, Bower and Grunt run:
+In order to use the Marionette Drupal generator is required install  Yeoman, Bower and Grunt running the following command:
 ```bash
 $ npm install -g yo grunt-cli bower
 ```